 for $\z\in \mu_n, u\in U, g\in \twid{G}, k\in K$.
 Let $\frak{W}^{\boldsymbol{z}}$ be the set of such Whittaker functions.
 By the metaplectic Iwasawa decomposition, $G = U\twid{T}K$, it suffices to compute the values of $\mathcal{W}^{\boldsymbol{z}}_\g$ on the torus elements $\twid{T}$.
 Furthermore, it is straightforward to check that $\mathcal{W}_\g^{\boldsymbol{z}}$ vanishes on torus elements $\varpi^\mu$ unless $\mu$ is a dominant coweight. \end{Def}

 \begin{Remark} Since spherical Whittaker functions are in bijection with elements of $\twid{T}/H$, we might ask for the cardinality of these sets.
 For some $b,c$, we have that $B_{\twid{G}} = B_{b,c}$.
 We may restrict this cover to $\twid{SL}_r \subset \twid{G}$, on which one may check that In the more general case, it is tricky to write down a closed formula for $|\twid{T}/H|$, but for reasons that will become clearer as we examine the computation of these Whittaker functions, we will see that on a given element of $\twid{G}$, most of them will be zero.
-So we merely note that $\twid{T}_{SL}/H_{SL}$ is a subgroup of $\twid{T}/H$ and so the total number of Whittaker functions may be expressed as
+So we merely note that $\twid{T}_{SL}/H_{SL}$ and $\twid{T}/H$ share a common subgroup with with order $(n/(b,n))^{r-1}$ and so the total number of Whittaker functions may be expressed as

 where the multiplier $(\ast)_{b,c}$ depends on $b,c,$ and $n$. \end{Remark}